 The Fade In Awards deliver by working closely with Grand Prize winners to make sure their contest submission gives them the best chance at launching their filmmaking career.
 That’s why Hollywood’s A-list buyers and reps call the Fade In Awards one of the best screenplay contests and short film competitions in the world.

-Welcome to the Fade In Awards, now in its 23rd year.
+Welcome to the Fade In Awards, now in its 25th year.
 We’ve developed nine contests for you to choose from, each specifically tailored to the genre or format of your project.
 Submit a script, web series or short film to the Fade In Awards Horror Competition.
-With over twenty-two years experience discovering and mentoring screenwriters and filmmakers, before introducing them to the industry’s top buyers and reps, it’s no wonder our winners have gone on to both sign with major Hollywood talent agencies ICM, UTA, CAA, WME and have their winning screenplay/teleplay made into feature films and television shows (e.g., The Blacklist, Cold Pursuit (2019), Blades of Glory, Adam, Office Christmas Party, The Switch, If Only, Preston Tylk) and; win Academy Awards (Culture)..
+With over twenty-four years experience discovering and mentoring screenwriters and filmmakers, before introducing them to the industry’s top buyers and reps, it’s no wonder our winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA, WME; write/direct top feature films and television shows (e.g., The Marksman (2020), The Blacklist, Cold Pursuit (2019), Blades of Glory, Adam, Office Christmas Party, The Switch, If Only, Preston Tylk) and; win Academy Awards (Culture)..

 The Blacklist Executive Producer/Creator Jon Bokenkamp calls his decision to enter the Fade In Awards, “The most important moment in my career.”
 “When CBS Studios producer Todd Nelson encouraged me to submit, my inclination was to say, ‘No.’ I remember thinking there was no way I could afford it.
 But my script Preston Tylk won and got me an [CAA] agent.
 It was huge for me.”
 Bokenkamp went on to work with Angelina Jolie and Halle Berry on Taking Lives and Perfect Stranger, respectively.